On groups of units of special and one-relator inverse monoids: Applications to further examples

 The maximal group image of $M_{Q,W}$ is the free group $G_Q=F_{A \cup \{ t \}}$, and $K_Q = F_A$.
 The submonoid $T_W$ of $K_Q$ generated by $W$ is not finitely presented by choice of $W$, and hence by Theorem~\ref{thm_GeneralConstructionOneSided}\ref{it:constv} the submonoid of right units $R(M_{Q,W})$ is not finitely presented.
 The submonoid of right units $R(M_{Q,W})$ is finitely generated by Theorem~\ref{thm_GeneralConstructionOneSided}\ref{it:constii}.
 Since $M_{Q,W}$ is E-unitary and the maximal group image is free it follows that the group of units of $M_{Q,W}$ is a finitely generated free group and in particular is finitely presented.
 Since the group of units $G$ is finitely presented it follows that for any finitely presented monoid $N$ the free product $G \ast N$ is also finitely presented.
 As $R$ is not finitely presented we conclude that there is no finitely presented monoid $N$ such that $R \cong G \ast N$.
 For the last statement, if $R \cong G \ast F$ then since $R$ is finitely generated it would follow that $F$ is finitely generated and hence finitely presented (since $F$ is free).
 But since $G$ is finitely presented this contradicts the fact that $R \cong G \ast F$ is not finitely presented. \end{proof}

 \begin{remark} If we modify the above construction slightly and instead simply take the inverse monoid

 then again the right units will not be finitely presented, but the group of units in this case will be the trivial group.
-To see the latter statement it is sufficient to observe that the elements $tw_lt^{-1}$ are not invertible in the submonoid $tT_Wt^{-1}$ of $G_{Q,W}=F_{A \cup \{ t \}}$. \end{remark}
+To prove the latter statement it is sufficient to observe that the elements $tw_lt^{-1}$ (with $w_l$ non-empty) are not invertible in the submonoid $tT_Wt^{-1}$ of $G_{Q,W}=F_{A \cup \{ t \}}$.
+To see this note that in the proof of Theorem~\ref{thm_rightUnitsNotFP} we took $W = \{w_1, \ldots, w_k\}$ be a certain finite subset of the free monoid $A^*$.
+Hence the submonoid $T_W$ of $K_Q = F_A$ generated by $W$ must also be contained in $A^*$ and hence must have trivial group of units, since $T_W \subseteq A^* \subseteq F_A$ and $A^*$ has trivial group of units.
+Since the submonoid $tT_Wt^{-1}$ of $G_{Q,W}=F_{A \cup \{ t \}}$ is isomorphic to the monoid $T_W$ it follows that $tT_Wt^{-1}$ also has trivial group of units. \end{remark}

 \begin{remark} The easy example $M = \Ipres{a,b}{aba^{-1}b^{-1}=1}$ shows that even in cases where the group of units and the monoid of right units are both finitely presented, it is not the case that the monoid of right units decomposes as the free product of the groups of units and a free (or free inverse) monoid.
 Indeed, in this example it can be shown that the group of units is trivial, while the submonoid of right units is isomorphic to the free commutative monoid of rank $2$.